 Meru National Park – The complete big five and more on the slopes of a volcanic mountain.

 Nairobi National Park – The perfect stopover destination or place to spend the day before your international flight.
-Elephant, rhino, buffalo, lion, giraffe – backdropped by the lights of a modern city!
+Rhino, buffalo, lion, hyena, giraffe – backdropped by the lights of a modern city!

 Ol Pejeta Conservancy – A small conservancy and the best place in East Africa to see rhinos in the wild, with both the black and white subspecies, along with the only two northern white rhinos left in the world.
 There’s also a large chimpanzee sanctuary and you can go on a lion-tracking patrol.